EmergencyAccess/Emergency-Blocker-Dialer-Tools/README.md

 We sincerely appreciate the [Cellular Pro](https://play.google.com/store/apps/details?id=make.more.r2d2.google.cellular_pro&hl=en_US&pli=1) and [AdbFastScreenshots](https://github.com/hansalemaos/adbnativeblitz) teams for making their great softwares available.

-## 2. Emergency Dialer
+## 2. Emerg-Call-Dialer
-We developed the “Emergency Dialer” mobile app to address issues faced by emergency users (UEs) in RANs with poor signals when initiating emergency calls.
+We developed the “Emerg-Call-Dialer” mobile app to address issues faced by emergency users (UEs) in RANs with poor signals when initiating emergency calls.
 The app handles call requests from emergency UEs in two scenarios: (1) If signals from home PLMN’s observed 3GPP RANs are weak while those from visited PLMNs are moderate or good, the app temporarily disables the SIM/eSIM, switching the UE to an anonymous mode to access available nearby RANs; and (2) If signals from both home and visited PLMNs are weak but Wi-Fi RANs with moderate or good signals are available, the app initiates emergency calls through VoWiFi by translating the dialed emergency number to the local dispatch center’s phone number (e.g., 248-796-5500 for the City of Southfield in the U.S.) and placing the call using telephony APIs like TelecomManager.placeCall() on Android.
 Users need to configure their UEs to prefer Wi-Fi calling for this scenario.

 ---
 ### Tested Setup